alifirhas/cmdk-revision/src/503-519/514-Message-from-mephisto.md

 "Oh, that's not bad!"
 Roy nodded and said, "What else?
 If it's just the army, it's not worth your special trip."

 "There are two more things!"
-Mephisto also reached out and stroked his devil's horn and said "The first thing is, if you plan to completely defeat the high heaven, then there is one thing you need to be careful about.
+Mephisto also reached out and stroked his devil's horn and said "The first thing is, if you plan to completely defeat the High Heaven, then there is one thing you need to be careful about.
 After the real defeat of the heaven side, it may lead to the appearance of the guardian Trag'Oul!"

 "Trag'Oul?"
 Roy frowned suspiciously: "I seem to have heard this name somewhere..."